AmanDhillonCS/Resume/README.md

 5. Create another .md file with name " _index.md_ "
 6. index.md file will be your future online resume

-__Note__ : Make sure the index.md file has correct syntax as Index.md with a captial "I" won't work.
+__Note__: Make sure the index.md file has correct syntax as Index.md with a capital "I" won't work.
 ___
 ### Markdown
 __What is Markdown?__
-Markdown is a style of text used by Github or for web documentation.The files in Markdown end with .md or .markdown.
+Markdown is a style of text used by Github or for web documentation.
+The files in Markdown end with .md or .markdown.

 ### Common Markdown Syntax
 |  Syntax  |     Description     |